 What is a referral marketing strategy?

 Referral marketing occurs when a business’s customers spread the word about the business’s product or service as opposed to traditional advertising.
-Word-of-mouth marketing, which occurs when people tell others about a business, also is considered a form of referral marketing.
+Word-of-mouth marketing, which occurs when people tell others about a business, also is considered a form of this type of marketing.

 Consider these statistics: